juju/docs/src/en/charms-storage.md

 juju deploy postgresql --storage pgdata=100G
 ```

-A more explicit, but equivalent, command is:
+Assuming an AWS model, a more explicit, but equivalent, command is:

 ```bash
 juju deploy postgresql --storage pgdata=ebs,100G,1